amshanaa/Crowdfunding_ETL/README.md

 # Contacts File
 Imported the "contacts.xlsx" file into a DataFrame.
 Iterated through the DataFrame, converting each row to a dictionary.
 Extracted the dictionary values from the keys using Python list comprehension.
 Created a new DataFrame containing the extracted data.
 Split each "name" column value into "first name" and "last name" columns.
 Cleaned and exported the DataFrame as "contacts.csv."

-Once the 4 fields were created, they were added back into the original DataFrame (Crowdfunding), that updated Dataframe was then exported and renamed **campaign.csv**

 # Database Schema Design
   Once the 4 fields were created, they were added back into the original DataFrame (Crowdfunding), that updated   Dataframe was then exported and renamed **campaign.csv**